 the script outputs a message that provides the name of the temp directory.

-You can specify an existing directory for the downloads with the
+You can specify a directory for the downloads with the

 --output_dir DIR_PATH option.
 The